kprobst-fhooe/MID-special-topics/README.md

 # Special Topics in Multimodal Interaction

-A collection of essential papers and books on diverse topics in Human-Computer Interaction (HCI), specifically in the scope of input modalities and interaction techniques.
+A collection of essential papers and books on diverse topics in Human-Computer Interaction (HCI), specifically in the scope of multimodal interaction techniques.
 Papers are mainly taken from representative conferences the field of Human-Computer Interaction, such as:

 - International Conference on Human Factors in Computing Systems (CHI)
 - International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI)